CharlesGodwin/pymagnum/README.md

 **Although this software has been tested, it is new.
 Please report all success and failure to the [author](#feedback).
 Thank you.**

 In order to use this software you need to have a RS485 adaptor connected to a Magnum Energy Network.
-Refer to this document (https://gitlab.com/Magnum_Energy/distribution/blob/master/Building_a_Magnum_Energy_Adaptor.pdf) for instructions.
+Refer to this document (https://github.com/CharlesGodwin/pymagnum/blob/master/Building_a_Magnum_Energy_Adaptor.pdf) for instructions.
+In order to read this properly we recoomend you download the fie first. github does not render PF files accuratetly.

 ## Installation